TerenceZ/siren-enrouten/README.md

 var app = koa();
 app.use(mount('/foo', enrouten(app, { mountpath: '/foo' })));
 ```
-Otherwise, when you use `enrouten.url`, it will return a unmounted url.
+Otherwise, when you use `enrouten.url`, it will return an unmounted url.

 #### routerOptions
 The `routerOptions` configuration option (optional) allows additional options to be